interchainio/funding/README.md

-# Interchain Foundation Grants Program
+# Interchain Foundation Funding Program

 The Interchain Foundation (ICF) has a broad mandate to promote and develop open-source decentralized networks.
 This repository contains non-exhaustive lists of topics that fall under this mandate.